How companies trick you into overpaying

 Now when I’m doing the shopping, I see all of the options available to me.
 But when you receive a gift, you don’t see everything I considered but didn’t purchase.

-It wouldn’t occur to you to compare your $45 scarf to things that I did not buy, like a $55 coat, or a $50 deodorant, or a $50 bicycle, or a $50 gold-plated toothpick.
+It wouldn’t occur to you to compare your $45 scarf to things that I did not buy, like a $55 coat, a $50 deodorant, a $50 bicycle, or a $50 gold-plated toothpick.

 TiPick - Titanium Nano Toothpick $49.99 USD

-You only see the final gift, so the cheaper the category of objects, the more expensive my particular gift will seem in comparison to other items in that category.
+You only see the final gift, so the cheaper the category of objects, the more expensive my particular gift will seem compared to other items in that category.

 A $50 bicycle is a rusty piece of junk that you’d be embarrassed to ride.
 But a $50 deodorant is so precious you would only use it for special occasions like weddings or funerals.